HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

 \subsection{Modelling temporality}

-Temporality is modelled by associating a topic with a beta distribution as in ToT \cite{ToT}.
-However, contrary to ToT, we do not apply temporality to all topics but only deep ones; we choose depths 3 and 4 for our experiments.
-The reason is that the beta distribution is monomodal (when both of its parameters $>$1) which is not enough to model the complex temporality of high-level topics.
+Temporality is modelled by associating topics with a beta distribution as in ToT \citep{ToT}.
+This allows us to extract topics that describe specific event in time.
+Mathematically, we separate topics that are lexically similar but located at different periods in time.
+However, applying temporality to high level topic would split them into various periods.
+Each of these splits would have similar sub-topics, which would lead to an unnecessary multiplication of topics.
+Hence, contrary to ToT, we do not apply temporality to all topics but only deep ones.
+For our experiments, we choose depths of 3 or more.
+This allows us to extract precise topics about specific events in time at the deeper levels while keeping the high level topics intact.

-Indeed, if we consider the topic of space exploration, many events may occur throughout a given year (especially in recent ones).
-These multiple occurrences will translate to many peaks in frequency.
-Therefore, such high-level topics fundamentally have a multimodal distribution.
-Hence, if we were to apply time modelling to high-level topics, it would separate them into many similar monomodals topics which is undesirable.
-Conversely, deeper topics (i.e. subtopics) often correspond to precise stories/events, occurring within narrower time frames.
-Thus, they can be characterized by monomodal distributions, such as the beta distribution.

-Hence, by mixing temporal and hierarchical modelling and only applying time modelling to deep topics we are able to separate temporally distinct topics at the deepest level while keeping the number of high level topics low enough that they are easily interpretable.

 The parameters of the beta distribution $\rho^1_i$ and $\rho^2_i$ are computed for a topic $i$ based on the current timestamps assignments (associated with each word assignment).
-Currently, there exist no known conjugate prior for the beta distribution that is suitable for our application.
-Hence, we use the method of the moment to estimate these parameters\cite{ToT} :
+We used the method of the moment to estimate these parameters :

 Where $\overline{t_i}$ is the empirical average timestamp assigned to topic $i$ and $\sigma_{t_i}$ is the empirical variance.
-Note that the variance is set to have a minimum of 0.0001 to avoid numerical instability and high $\rho_i$ values.
-These parameters are updated each time a word is assigned or unassigned to a topic.
-Note that non-valid nodes are forced to have a uniform time probability to let them grow unaffected by time distribution until they reach critical mass.
+These parameters are updated each time a word is assigned or unassigned to topic $i$.

-Furthermore, to force topics to be more localized in time we modify the estimated parameters.
-More specifically, when using the beta distribution of a topic in practice, we multiply its parameters $\rho_i$ by some constant $\Delta$; detailed values are provided in the parameter section.
-Then, we add one to the resulting parameters because parameter values between 0 and 1 lead to a bi-modal regime for the Beta distribution which is not desirable.
-Finally, we add 0.5 to the Beta Distribution itself.
-This is because the beta distribution can be valued at near zero for large parameters but this is not desirable as it can lock a topic in time during training since a probability of 0 means no words would be assigned outside of its current time range.